-Birds, by contrast, have evolved their intelligence in response to the almost endless opportunity to see the world from the air, an environmental in which size and weight are severely disadvantageous.
+Birds, by contrast, have evolved their intelligence in response to the almost endless opportunity to see the world from the air, an environment in which size and weight are severely disadvantageous.
 Birds’ brains, accordingly, have developed to favor hyper-efficiency.

 “Psychological notes upon the gallery spider”

 In 1887, the same year in which Charles Henry Turner began his university studies, he married a Cincinnati schoolteacher named Leontine Troy.
 The daughter of a local African American banker, Leontine Troy had survived swallowing chloroform in an apparent accident in October 1885.